There is often valuable and recent applied, factual and policy information in (government or NGO) reports.

 Searching for reports

-OECD reports are a special case: Utrecht University subscribes to large parts of the OECD iLibrary with many thousands of reports on economics, regional development, science, industry and services, transport, and innovation and environment.
+OECD reports are a special case: OECD has many thousands of reports on economics, regional development, science, industry and services, transport, and innovation and environment.
+Almost all of them should be openly available from the OECD publications page.

 OECD iLibrary is OECD’s Online Library for Books, Papers and Statistics and the gateway to OECD’s analysis and data.